 Subject to Article 72 below, at least two (2) Student Trustees shall be selected by the Trustees [from such persons as have been nominated by the Appointments Committee]

-Each Student Trustee must be a Student at the time of his or her appointment (and shall continue to be a Student for the duration of his or her term as a Student Trustee).
+Each Student Trustee must be a Student at the time of his or her appointment and shall continue to be a Student for the duration of his or her term as a Student Trustee.

-Student Trustees shall remain in office for a term of one year commencing in accordance with the Bye-Laws.
+Student Trustees shall remain in office for a term of two years commencing in accordance with the Bye-Laws.
 The term of office may be shorter or longer on a transitional basis to coincide with the alteration of the year start or end.

 A Student Trustee may serve a maximum of two consecutive terms.